Cap: Present day depictions of caps

 Caps might have started off as a way to keep people shaded from the sun, but now they are much more than that.
-Caps have made a staple in the both the sports and fashion industries, one leading into the other.
+Caps have been made a staple in both the sports and fashion industries, one leading into the other.

 Sports

-Like previously stated caps are typically designed with a visor which makes it perfect for keeping a person cool from the heat and sheltering a person's eyes from the sun, so it was a matter of time before they made it to the sports industry.
-The first sport to adopt wearing caps was baseball, the hats was made out of straw and were worn on April 24, 1849, by the New York Knickerbockers.
+As stated earlier, caps are typically designed with a visor which makes it perfect for keeping a person cool from the heat and sheltering a person's eyes from the sun, so it was a matter of time before they made it to the sports industry.
+The first sport to adopt wearing caps was baseball, the hats were made out of straw and were worn on April 24, 1849, by the New York Knickerbockers.
 However, within a few years time the team began to wear a cap made of fine merino wool, that featured a crown and an attached visor.
 This design became the prototype for caps of that time and still the most popular in present day.
 It's also not the only design for baseball hats but other sports as well, such as cricket, golf and tennis.